devopsdays/devopsdays-web/content/events/2018-washington-dc/sponsor.md

 * 10% discount code to share with your members
 * Logo on shared slide, rotating during breaks
 * Logo on DevOpsDays DC 2018 event website

+### Happy Hour - SOLD OUT

+Happy Hour will be held on Wednesday, June 6 from 5PM to 7:30PM.
+Conference attendees will be invited to the happy hour.
+Additionally, we may invite other members of the DC technical community to join us, space permitting.
+The Happy Hour sponsorship includes some special perks not listed in the table above.

+* 4 included tickets
+* Logo on shared slide, rotating during breaks
+* Logo on DevOpsDays DC 2018 event website
+* Logo on all email communication
+* Dedicated table for swag during the conference
+* Dedicated table for swag during the happy hour
+* 10% discount code to share with your community
+* 1 minute pitch to full audience during the conference
+* 3 minute pitch to the happy hour attendees

 [Become A Sponsor For DevOpsDays 2018 Now!](https://devopsdaysdc2018.busyconf.com/bookings/new?discount=SPONSOR)